This post was recently updated. Originally published on December 17, 2019.

-Our Unified Commerce Cloud platform, with microservices framework, offers commerce and store operations professionals a wide array of tools to get their work done more quickly and efficiently: an eCommerce solution with a drag-and-drop site builder, intelligent distributed order routing, AI-powered personalization, in-store solutions for sales and fulfillment associates, and more.
+Kibo Unified Commerce platform, with a microservices framework, offers commerce and store operations professionals a wide array of tools to get their work done more quickly and efficiently.
+This is an eCommerce solution complete with a drag-and-drop site builder, intelligent distributed order routing, AI-powered personalization, in-store solutions for sales and fulfillment associates, and more.

-By bringing these best-in-class solutions together, we enable a unified approach to commerce that empowers commerce teams to curate seamless shopping experiences for their customers.
+By bringing these best-in-class solutions together, Kibo enables a unified approach to commerce that empowers commerce teams to curate seamless shopping experiences for their customers.

-In this feature spotlight, we’re going to take a close look at a recent feature upgrade to our Unified Commerce Cloud: our user-friendly Business Process Management (BPM) engine.
+In this feature spotlight, we’re going to take a close look at our user-friendly Business Process Management (BPM) engine.
 Built at the core of our cloud platform, the BPM engine allows retailers and brands to easily configure and automate service-specific workflows in a matter of clicks.
 Through its graphic interface, you can model specific use cases by outlining processes step-by-step into a flow chart.
-This makes it easier for business users to model, monitor, and optimize your processes.
+This makes it easier for business users to model, monitor, and optimize processes.

 What is BPM?